MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 Please contact Senior Researcher Dr. Symeon Papadopoulos, the primary scientific supervisor of this PhD project, at papadop@iti.gr and Senior Researcher Dr. Yiannis Kompatsiars, the Head of MKLab, at ikom@iti.gr if you have any questions, and/or send your application to them.

 Applications will be processed according to the rules of the corresponding host institute and in compliance with the general rules for projects in the H2020/Marie Skłodowska-Curie programmes.
 Applications that do not meet the eligibility criteria will not be considered.

+Selected applicants will be invited for an interview and afterwards they will be asked to complete an assignment offline, which they will then present in a follow up interview.

 *NoBIAS ITN has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 860630.*